eanton86/file-storage/README.md

 # File Storage

 Dokerized Spirng Boot application providing RESTful API for storing files and images.
 User uploads files, images or images referenced by URL.
-The application stores all uploaded resources into internal storage (specific directory on server).
+The application stores all uploaded resources into an internal storage (specific directory on a server).
-When image stored into the storage, the thumbnail representation (100x100 px) of the image is stored along the image automatically.
+When image has been stored into the storage, a thumbnail representation (100x100 px) of the image is stored along the image automatically.
 The storage directory should be specified as parameter for starting application.
 The REST API consists of a single endpoint:
 ```